ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### Preprocessing (about 7 hours)

 In order to limit spurious alignments and graph complexity in difficult regions, it is recommended to mask these regions out from the get-go.
 In an abundance of caution, we use two methods to detect these regions.
-First, align the sequences to create a PAF
+First, align the sequences to create a PAF.

 ```
 cactus-graphmap <jobstore> seqfile.txt <minigraph GFA> s3://<bucket>/GRCh38-freeze1-orig.paf --realTimeLogging --outputFasta s3://<bucket>/GRCh38-freeze1.gfa.fa --logFile graphmap-1.log --batchSystem mesos --provisioner aws --nodeTypes r3.8xlarge:0.7 --maxNodes 20 --defaultPreemptable --betaInertia 0 --targetTime 1